-Physical removal will be completed by educated landowners who monitor their own shorelines or by a trained EWM Management Team sponsored by the Town of Barnes.
-There is no limit as to how far out into the lake this management activity can occur, provided the area cleared is no more than 30-ft wide.
-It limits disturbance to the lake bottom, is inexpensive, and can be practiced by many lake residents.
-Landowners should also continually monitor near their docks and swimming areas in the open water season and remove rooted plants as well as floating fragments that wash into their shoreline.
+Physical removal will be completed by educated landowners who monitor their own shorelines for EWM or by a trained EWM Management Team sponsored by the Town of Barnes.
+Physical and/or manual removal is removal done solely by human power.
+Rakes and cutters can be used provided they do not have any mechanically operating parts that are not human powered.
+Removal of EWM or any other AIS can be done without a permit with few restrictions provided physical/manual removal only is used.
+If native aquatic vegetation is removed, there is no limit as to how far out into the lake this management activity can occur, however, the area cleared can be no more 30-ft wide and must be adjacent to a dock or in an area designated for property owner use like swimming.
+Physical/manual limits disturbance to the lake bottom, is inexpensive, and can be practiced by many lake residents.
+Landowners should continually monitor near their docks and swimming areas during the open water season and remove rooted EWM plants and floating EWM fragments that wash into their shoreline.

 Pulling EWM while snorkeling or scuba diving in deeper water is also allowable without a permit and can be effective at slowing the spread of a new aquatic invasive species infestation within a waterbody when done properly.
 Diver removal will be completed by Town of Barnes volunteers and/or resource professionals retained by the Town of Barnes.
-These efforts will focus on smaller beds not treated with chemical herbicides in areas not directly adjacent to any landowner's property.
+These efforts will focus on individual or pioneering plants and smaller beds not treated with chemical herbicides that are within the flooded area of trees and shrubs.